b8Nw8/number_plate_detection/README.md

 Download train/test images/annotations into ./train/ and ./test/ accordingly, then run train_model.py to get .h5 model.

-Run "python main.py *paste URL here*" to download the video and detect number plates.
+Run "python main.py" + URL to download the video and detect number plates.